Obi Egekeze

 Chukwuemeka Obi Egekeze (born November 8, 1985) is an American former football placekicker.
 He played college football for the University of Maryland from 2006 to 2008.
 He was the team's starting placekicker in 2007 and 2008, scoring 164 points, kicking 32 field goals, and converting 68 consecutive extra points without a miss during the 2007 and 2008 regular seasons.
 He ranks tenth in scoring in the 100-plus-year history of the Maryland Terrapins football program.

-Early years
+Early life

 Egekeze was born in Augusta, Georgia in 1985.
 He attended Westside High School in Augusta, where he was a three-year starter in football, basketball and soccer.
 A placekicker and punter for the school's football team, he was selected as an all-state player as a senior.
 Egekze also maintained a high school grade point average of 3.86 and was recruited to play college football by several major universities, including the University of Georgia, Ohio State University, University of Texas, and Penn State.
 He accepted a scholarship to attend the University of Maryland.